| HMS Caprice

 in November 1979 at Washer Wharf, Queenborough.

-the moon and back, but more realistically 16 times around the world
+of almost to the moon and back, but more realistically 16 times

-(and this Association’s members were privileged to have taken
+around the world (and this Association’s members were privileged

 See the Picture